emmiot/LabyrinthDemo/README.md

 # LabyrinthDemo

 This is a simple maze game.
-Move with WASD.
+Move with WASD and find the treasure.

 Executable in LabyrinthDemo.zip